21st-century classical music: Multimedia and music

+Artificial Intelligence (AI) and music

+Composers are starting to use artificial intelligence to create all or part of their music.
+Robert Laidlow's Silicon is for symphony orchestra and artificial intelligence.
+Likewise, his Post-Singularity Songs uses ChatGPT.

+Tod Machover, an American composer who uses AI in his works and his teaching, says the technology needs the human touch: “[it] is generating infinite music that isn’t actually composed by anybody, and that’s a terrible, scary, awful way of thinking about where music could go.
+I mean, really, it’s the worst kind of elevator music.”
+Machover heads the Opera of the Future group at Massachusetts Institute of Technology's Media Lab which focuses on the exploration of “concepts and techniques to help advance the future of musical composition, performance, learning, and expression”.
+Machover's City Symphonies uses AI to organise sounds from cities; these sounds have been crowdsourced.

+AIVA is an algorithmic composer using AI.
+It is recognised by SACEM, the French professional association collecting payments of artists’ rights and distributing the rights to the original songwriters, composers, and music publishers.

 Composers

 A 2019 survey by BBC Music Magazine created a list of 'greatest composers', based on the feedback of 174 living composers; the living composers included on the list were Saariaho, Reich, Glass, Birtwistle and Sondheim.

-Other important composers include Eric Whitacre, Kaija Saariaho, Jennifer Higdon, Magnus Lindberg, Michael Finnissy, Michel van der Aa, and Nico Muhly.
+Other important composers include Eric Whitacre, Kaija Saariaho, Jennifer Higdon, Magnus Lindberg, Michael Finnissy, Michel van der Aa, Airat Ichmouratov and Nico Muhly.

 Female composers

 Roxanna Panufnik, in the aforementioned interview with the BBC, says:

-Important female composers working in the 21st century (not already mentioned in this article) include Chaya Czernowin, Unsuk Chin, Gabriela Lena Frank, Cevanne Horrocks-Hopayian, Sophie Lacaze, Liza Lim, Meredith Monk, Onutė Narbutaitė, Olga Neuwirth, Doina Rotaru, Rebecca Saunders, Linda Catlin Smith, Joan Tower and Agata Zubel.
+Important female composers working in the 21st century (not already mentioned in this article) include Elisabetta Brusa, Chaya Czernowin, Gabriela Lena Frank, Cevanne Horrocks-Hopayian, Sophie Lacaze, Liza Lim, Meredith Monk, Onutė Narbutaitė, Olga Neuwirth, Doina Rotaru, Rebecca Saunders, Linda Catlin Smith, Joan Tower and Agata Zubel.